-• Recommendations will be provided during the semester via NEO as the aim is to cover the latest innovations in the Information Technology world.
+• Recommendations will be provided during the semester via NEO as the aim is to cover the latest innovations on the Information technology world.

 4. Teaching methodology

 Each class includes a short lecture, open discussions, and hands-on exercises using real tools or examples.
 Students work individually and in groups to apply what they learn in a clear and useful way.
 Active participation is expected throughout.
 The course includes individual tasks and a group presentation to support learning and practical understanding.